OZI-Project/docs/policy/test-strategy.md

 Automation must be used when possible.

+* Use ``hypothesis codegen`` to create fuzz tests.
+Save an artifact of the code and use ``diffoscope`` at each distributed release with new cod.
+* Use Meson tests to connect and verify utilities for linting, formatting, unit testing, packaging, and distribution.

 We suggest that all teams using automation should adhere to these principles:

 * New functionality must be covered by passing automated tests (unless there is a legitimate reason not to).
-* Make use of test design patterns and principles.
-* Add tests at the correct level of the test pyramid - lower is better.
 * All tests should be independent of each other.

 ### Manual Scripted

 * Manual scripted testing should only be used when automation is not deemed the best approach (e.g. too costly, not feasible, not applicable).
 * Tests will be created using appropriate test design techniques, e.g. risk based, decision tables, boundary values analysis.
-* The team will decide on where these manual tests will be stored and maintained; Azure DevOps or feature files are two examples.
+* The team will decide on where these manual tests will be stored and maintained

-### Exploratory

-* Exploratory testing should be used to verify quality in addition to regular automated and manual scripted testing.
-* Sessions should be planned with a charter (including time-box, area to review, personas).

 ## Test Types